Tuition and Fees

 - Other Federal Financial Aid

-NOTE: If you are a financial aid recipient, both the Peru State and Federal Refund policies apply to you.
-You may end up owing both Peru State College and the USDE in you officially or unofficially withdraw from Peru State College.
-If you end up owing money to the USDE, you may no longer be eligible for future Student Financial Aid at any other institution until this money is returned.
+NOTE: If you are a financial aid recipient, both the Peru State College and Federal Refund policies apply to you.
+You may end up owing both Peru State College and the DOE if you officially or unofficially withdraw from Peru State College.
+If you end up owing money to the DOE, you may no longer be eligible for future Student Financial Aid at any other institution until this money is returned.
 If you are planning to completely withdraw, we encourage you to explore your options before making a final determination, to avoid unforeseen consequences.

-If you are a financial aid recipient and officially or unofficially withdraw from Peru State College, you may be eligible for a Post Withdrawal of federal aid funds if they have not yet been applied to account as of the day you withdrew.
+If you are a financial aid recipient and officially or unofficially withdraw from PSC, you may be eligible for Post Withdrawal of federal aid funds if they have not yet been applied to account as of the day you withdraw.
 You will be notified by hard copy letter within 30 days from your withdrawal date if you are eligible and any obligations you may have that pertain to those funds not yet disbursed.

 Notification of Repayment

-As a financial aid recipient who officially or unofficially withdraws from Peru State prior to the 60% of the enrollment period, you may be responsible for returning funds to the Federal Government based on the Return of Title IV calculation which is the formula that determines the amount of money to the returned.
-In addition, you may be required to pay Peru State money that the College has to return on your behalf.
+As a financial aid recipient who unofficially withdraws or officially withdraws from Peru State College prior to the 60% of the enrollment period, you may be responsible for returning funds to the DOE based on the Return of Title IV calculation which is the formula that determines the amount of money to be returned.
+In addition, you may be required to pay Peru State College money that the College had to return on your behalf.
 You will be notified by hard copy letter within 30 days of your repayment obligations.
 Repayment obligations must be satisfied within 45 days from the receipt of your notification letter.
 You will be eligible for financial aid within this 45-day period but eligibility will be discontinued on the 46th day unless the repayment is satisfied.
 The notification letter provides the terms for satisfying the repayment and the consequences for failing to repay.